Home Delivery

 Break Bags Program

-In Pierce County, 60,000 (2020) students receive free or reduced-cost lunch.
+In Pierce County, 53% of students receive free or reduced-cost lunch.
 For those students, school is sometimes the only place where they can receive a nutritious and filling meal.
 When school is not in session, these meals become unavailable and students are at risk of going hungry.